 Unqualified recyclable labels on products convey that a substantial majority of the population has access to recycling programs or collection sites for the products at the end of their useful life.
 Requiring that jurisdictions purchase paper items that are eligible to be labeled with an unqualified recyclable label supports the organic waste reduction goals established by SB 1383.

 There are no reporting requirements for paper purchases; however, jurisdictions will need to maintain records to show that they have met the procurement requirements.
 Records that must be kept include:

 - Copies of all invoices, receipts, or other proofs of purchase that detail the procurement of paper products and printing and writing papers by volume and type

-- Written certification(s) from vendors and other verification(s) for minimum recycled content, as applicable
+- Written certification(s) from vendors (such as CalRecycle’s Recycling-Content and Recyclable Paper Certification form) and other verification(s) for minimum recycled content, as applicable

 CalRecycle Contacts and Assistance

 For any inquiries on the SB1383 requirements: firstname.lastname@example.org

 SB 1383 Procurement Regulations (14 CCR Article 12):

 - CA Department of General Services Procurement Agreements and Contracts